unipine/JasmyRating/README.md

 - `Reviews.sol`: The smart contract, written in Solidity, contains all the logic of the app. <br />
 - `App.js`: The front end. using react, html, and web3, connects the smart contract with the app. <br />

+Actions that require generating a new block in the blockcahin (like editing profile or leaving a review) will require a payment using the MetaMask wallet.
 ---
 ### installs:
 <br />